National Qualifications Framework (NQF) Level: 8

-Whitecliffe Master of Arts in Arts Therapy requires attendance at 17 intensive weekend seminars, plus a substantial amount of independent course work.
+Whitecliffe Postgraduate Diploma in Arts Therapy requires attendance at 10 intensive weekend seminars, plus a substantial amount of independent course work.
 Students are free to continue in their employment, but must schedule release time as needed.
 Computer and Internet access are essential because communication with lecturers and other students is maintained online.
 Due to the high demand for entry into this programme from applicants all over New Zealand, Whitecliffe now delivers the course from Christchurch as well as Auckland.

-There is one intake through the year for the MAAT (February) however, applications for admission can be submitted anytime.
+There is one intake through the year for the PG Dip AT (February) however, applications for admission can be submitted anytime.
 Applications received after the deadlines will be considered for entry subject to places being available.

 The PG Dip AT has been approved and accredited by the New Zealand Qualifications Authority (NZQA) under the provisions of the Education Act 1989.

 - Postgraduate Programme Manager, Pam Young Contact Us or